-Turning to the motivation subproblem prior to $t^*$---a conventional effort-maximization problem with a deadline---we show that, under the optimal policy, the agent never stops before $t^*$ when the state is high; therefore, we can derive the optimal dynamic information policy by designing a \emph{lottery over stopping times} conditional on the low state.
-We show that the optimal disclosure policy in this subprogram is conceptually equivalent to resolving a trade-off between the \emph{mean} and the \emph{riskiness of the stopping time}.
-Crucially, our Lemma \ref{lemma.simplified} implies that the nature of information disclosure, whether one-shot or gradual, depends on comparing the two parties' \emph{Arrow-Pratt coefficients of risk aversion} for any given time interval.
-When the principal is less sensitive to time-risk, she can ``take risk (from the agent)'', to exchange for a later average stopping time through gradual disclosure.
-Conversely, when the agent is less sensitive to time-risk, the principal can``leave risk (to the agent)'', by promising an earlier average stopping time through one-shot disclosure.\ft{In the Appendix \ref{appendix.general}, we generalize Lemma \ref{lemma.simplified} concerning to a broader class of dynamic information design problems, which ensure we can apply the Arrow-Pratt coefficients to re-examine the optimal information policies in other existing literature.} The relationship between the two parties' distinct time-risk attitudes and the principal's disclosure strategy has been explored in a small strand of literature on monotone persuasion problems \citep{ball2023should,liu2023motivating,koh2024attention,koh2024persuasion,saeedi2024getting}; however, none of the preceding studies have explicitly refer the Arrow-Pratt coefficient as a \emph{sufficient statistic} for determining the structure of disclosure policies.
+Turning to the motivation subproblem prior to $t^*$---a conventional effort-maximization problem with a deadline---we show that, under the optimal policy, the agent never stops before $t^*$ when the state is high.
+Therefore, the optimal policy is essentially a \emph{lottery over stopping times} conditional on the low state, which is conceptually equivalent to resolving a trade-off between the \emph{mean} and the \emph{riskiness of the stopping time}.
+Our Lemma \ref{lemma.simplified} implies that the optimal information disclosure format (i.e., whether one-shot or gradual), is governed by comparing the two parties' \emph{Arrow-Pratt coefficients of risk aversion} over any given time interval.
+More specifically, when the principal is less sensitive to time-risk, she can \emph{take risk} (from the agent), to exchange for a later average stopping time through gradual disclosure; conversely, when the agent is less sensitive to time-risk, the principal can \emph{leave risk} (to the agent), by promising an earlier average stopping time through one-shot disclosure.\ft{In the Appendix \ref{appendix.general}, we generalize Lemma \ref{lemma.simplified} applied to a broader class of dynamic information design problems, which ensure we can apply the Arrow-Pratt coefficients to re-examine the optimal information policies in other existing literature.} While the connection between the two parties' distinct time-risk attitudes and the principal's disclosure strategy has been explored in a subset of dynamic persuasion literature \citep{ball2023should,liu2023motivating,koh2024attention,koh2024persuasion,saeedi2024getting}, none of the preceding studies have explicitly identified the Arrow-Pratt coefficient as a \emph{sufficient statistic} for determining the optimal policy structure.